PNeizhmak/me/index.md

 - Communication (up, down, across)

 ### Top engineering pillar
-- Efficiency (Doing the wrong thing right is not nearly as good as doing the right thing wrong)
+- Efficiency (doing the wrong thing right is not nearly as good as doing the right thing wrong)

 ### Top tool to work with Inputs and produce Outputs
 - Metric tree